 When he was admitted into the ER in December 2013, his ejection fraction was at 15%.
 Today it’s at a very healthy 70%.
 His doctor always tells him to keep doing whatever it is that he’s doing.
-To this, dad says, “Okay, I’ll keep walking, swimming and eating healthy vegan food every day”, and then he plugs my website.
+To this, dad says, “Okay, I’ll keep walking, swimming, and eating healthy vegan food every day”, and then he plugs my website.

 Sometimes it takes going through really scary shit before people are ready to change.
 And if they’re lucky, they get the chance.
 And when this happens, the trajectory of their life changes forever.
 This experience with congestive heart failure certainly changed my dad’s life.

-Dad was always a hard working guy.
+Dad was always a hard-working guy.
 He built houses, did landscaping, gathered and sold firewood – all very physically demanding stuff.
 After his heart episode, the reality set in that he had to slow down.
 This was both welcomed and challenging for him.
 It also opened the door to a new chapter in his life.

 Back in the 70’s dad used to make collages.
 He started this after he got back from serving in the Vietnam war.
 I always thought his art might be a form of therapy, but I’ve never asked him about this because I was told when I was little not to talk to my dad about the war.
 So it’s not something that I bring up.
-I only know that he has two purple hearts, a bronze star medal, and that after the war, he moved to Colorado and embraced the hippie life.
+I only know that he has two purple hearts, and a bronze star medal and that after the war, he moved to Colorado and embraced the hippie life.

 A couple of months after he got out of the hospital, I remembered that he used to make art and I asked him if he would make a collage for me.
 He hadn’t made one in over 30 years, but two weeks later I had a bad ass collage hanging on my wall.

 To my surprise, he didn’t stop.
 He would collect used boards that were going to be tossed out, clean them up and then start cutting out images from random magazines, newspapers, flyers, etc. and create colorful pieces of art.
 He kept making them like he had been doing it his whole life.
-Eventually he started selling them and he’s even made personalized pieces for art collectors and shipped them as far as Hong Kong.
+Eventually, he started selling them and he’s even made personalized pieces for art collectors and shipped them as far as Hong Kong.

 So this is now what he does.
 He makes art.
 He swims.
 He walks.
 He listens to vinyl.
-He drinks green smoothies and eats healthy, Molly approved food.
+He drinks green smoothies and eats healthy, Molly-approved food.